-The Christian Values we are particularly focusing on this half term through our Worship sessions in our classes and online are Faith/Trust and Love
+The Christian Values we are particularly focusing on this half term through our Worship are Thankfulness and Love

-We will be looking at why faith and trust is important and discussing how children can be practise these in their lives.
+We will be looking at why being thankful is important and discussing what the children are thankful for in their lives.

 A special values worship is usually held in the final week of term to recognise, celebrate and reward two children from each class who have shown these values throughout the half term.

-In our worship we will be looking at what the Bible says about TRUST, FAITH and LOVE.
+In our worship we will be looking at what the Bible says about THANKFULNESS and LOVE.

 A message about LOVE